haomingdev/React-Native-Booking-System/README.md

 2. Description

     This project is coded in typescript and javascript.
     The requirements for this project can be categorized into Basic, API, and Bonus requirements.
-For now, the *Basic* and *API* requirements were completed.
     The requirements for *Basic*, *API*, and *Bonus* are as follows:

-        2.1 *Basic Requirements:* (Completed as of this version)
+        2.1 *Basic Requirements:*
         i.
 User Booking Page
             - The user should see bookings under their name organized in a list
             - The bookings should be represented by a card component